jameslu06/verdal-tamers-journey/README.md

 ---

-## A note on the artwork & originality
+## Inspiration, artwork, and originality

+*Verdal: A Tamer's Journey* is an **original fan-made project inspired by classic monster-taming RPGs, especially Pokémon**.
+The overall gameplay structure — exploring an overworld, encountering wild creatures, battling, catching, leveling up, and building a team — is a tribute to that genre.

-The creatures and tamers are **original hand-drawn renderings** created for the earlier customizer project (see `CREDITS.md`).
-The world, names, creatures, moves, types, and battle math here were written fresh for this version and are not copied from any existing game.
+That said, the **world, code, creature names, move names, type chart, battle logic, dialogue, and Verdal setting were created for this project** and are not taken from any official Pokémon game.

-That said, the *silhouettes* of the four starter creatures were originally sketched with well-known franchise creatures in mind.
-If you ever plan to release this publicly or commercially, it's worth redrawing them to be more visually distinct so there's no ambiguity about originality.
-Everything else (code, data, names) is original and yours to build on.
+The **tamer and creature artwork** used here was originally drawn by **James** for an earlier p5.js character-customizer project, then adapted into this RPG.
+Some of the four starter-creature silhouettes were first sketched with familiar monster-RPG inspirations in mind.
+Because of that, if this project is ever expanded for a broader public release, the creature designs should be redrawn further so they are more visually distinct and clearly stand on their own.

+**Pokémon is owned by Nintendo / Game Freak / Creatures Inc.** This project is an unofficial student / personal fan work and is not affiliated with or endorsed by those companies.

 ---